Quick Answer: The Fleet Manager’s Rule of Thumb

 The Shelf-Life Advantage

-Research indicates that high-quality LiFePO4 cells show remarkably low degradation in long-term storage studies.
-According to a study published in ScienceDirect, LiFePO4 cells retained significant capacity even after 10 years when stored at a 50% state of charge.
-This makes them ideal for a "set it and forget it" emergency tool in a garage environment.
+Research in ScienceDirect indicates that high-quality LiFePO4 cells show remarkably low degradation, retaining significant capacity even after 10 years when stored at a 50% state of charge.

 Safety and Stability